zyrouge/Keyvify/docs/src/guide/basic-usage.md

 import { Keyvify } from "keyvify";

 const config: Keyvify.Utils.Config = {
-    dialect: "postgres", // Can be any dialect
+    dialect: "postgres", // Can be any dialect name or instance
     username: "someuser",
     password: "youshallnotpass",
     host: "localhost",